open-dis/open-dis-java/README.md

 #### JitPack

-[JitPack](https://jitpack.io/) is a terrific service that enables you to include any development snapshot of the Open DIS java library as a Maven dependency in your project.
+[JitPack](https://jitpack.io/) is a terrific service that enables you to fetch any development snapshot or tagged release of the Open DIS java library as a Maven dependency in your project.
-A common use case for this is wanting to try the very latest code, prior to a formal release to Maven Central being made.
+A use case for JitPack is if you'd like to use changes that have been merged, but a formal release has not been tagged and published to Maven Central yet.
 To do so, do the following:

 1. Add the jitpack repository to your project `pom.xml`.